PushkrajKohok/ML-Project2/README.md

 ## Fnu Hussain Bin Yousuf (A20580905)
 ## Pushkraj Kohok (A20592796)
 ## Rohit Lahori (A20582911)
-## Rajni Pawar ()
+## Rajni Pawar (A20583682)

 ---

 ## Boosting Trees

-Implement again from first principles the gradient-boosting tree classification algorithm (with the usual fit-predict interface as in Project 1) as described in Sections 10.9-10.10 of Elements of Statistical Learning (2nd Edition).
-Answer the questions below as you did for Project 1.
-In this assignment, you'll be responsible for developing your own test data to ensure that your implementation is satisfactory.
-(Hint: Use the same directory structure as in Project 1.)

-The same "from first principals" rules apply; please don't use SKLearn or any other implementation.
-Please provide examples in your README that will allow the TAs to run your model code and whatever tests you include.
-As usual, extra credit may be given for an "above and beyond" effort.

-As before, please clone this repo, work on your solution as a fork, and then open a pull request to submit your assignment. *A pull request is required to submit and your project will not be graded without a PR.*

-Put your README below.
-Answer the following questions.

-* What does the model you have implemented do and when should it be used?
-* How did you test your model to determine if it is working reasonably correctly?
-* What parameters have you exposed to users of your implementation in order to tune performance?
-(Also perhaps provide some basic usage examples.)
-* Are there specific inputs that your implementation has trouble with?
-Given more time, could you work around these or is it fundamental?

 ## What does the model you have implemented do and when should it be used?

 We have implemented a binary classification model using **Gradient Boosting Decision Trees**, trained from first principles with logistic loss.
 The model combines multiple shallow regression trees where each tree corrects the residuals (pseudo-gradients) of the previous ensemble.
-The model's predictions are additive in the function space and refined stage-by-stage using an optimized step size \( \gamma_m \), improving both accuracy and convergence.
+The model's predictions are additive in the function space and refined stage-by-stage using an optimized step size \( γm \), improving both accuracy and convergence.

 This model is most effective in structured/tabular datasets, especially when feature relationships are non-linear and performance is improved by capturing high-order interactions.
 It is suitable for binary classification tasks where interpretability (via feature importances and loss monitoring) is also important.